mongodb/mongo-java-driver/docs/reference/content/upgrading.md

   pre = "<i class='fa fa-level-up'></i>"
 +++

-## Upgrading from 3.8.x
+## Upgrading from 3.9.x

-Numerous classes and methods have been deprecated in the 3.9 release in preparation for a major 4.0 release, in which all deprecated
+In the upcoming 4.0 release, all deprecated API elements except those documented as "not currently scheduled for removal" will be removed.
-API elements except those documented as "not currently scheduled for removal" will be removed.
 Currently the only API elements _not_ scheduled for removal are:

 * [`Mongo.getDB`]({{<apiref "com/mongodb/Mongo.html#getDB-java.lang.String-">}})
 * [`JsonMode.STRICT`]({{<apiref "org/bson/json/JsonMode.html#STRICT">}})